wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/write-data/includes/3-adding-customizing-edit-form.md

 To unlock a card, select the card in the form and then from the **Card** pane select **Advanced**.
 Click the **lock** icon.
-The card is now a custom card which allows you to modify all of the settings.
+The card is now a custom card, which allows you to modify all of the settings.

 ![Customize card](../media/customize-card.png)